CuriumSat/.github/profile/README.md

 # Research

 In cooperation with HPI [operating system and middleware chair](https://osm.hpi.de) the project will include research for a master thesis.
-In cooperation with University of Viennas [walther group](https://walther.quantum.at) and [DLR remote sensing institute](https://www.dlr.de/eoc/en/desktopdefault.aspx/tabid-5279/8913_read-16239/) an experiment will be developed as satellite payload and is part of a PHD.
+In cooperation with University of Vienna [walther group](https://walther.quantum.at) and [DLR remote sensing institute](https://www.dlr.de/eoc/en/desktopdefault.aspx/tabid-5279/8913_read-16239/) an experiment will be developed as satellite payload and is part of a PHD.

 ## Technical Specifications